google-site-verification: google6ad46f062abd1717.html google592ca771692c7a0f.html

 John pressing our Sangiovese at Antica Napa Valley in 2009

 Plus ça change...
-John Rodeno, 17 years later and much taller at 6'2", was again making Villa Ragazzi Sangiovese, this time as part of his temporary post-graduation cellar job during the 2009 crush at the Antinori family winery, Antica Napa Valley.
+John Rodeno, 18 years later and much taller at 6'2", was again making Villa Ragazzi Sangiovese, this time as part of his temporary post-graduation cellar job during the 2009 crush at the Antinori family's winery, Antica Napa Valley.
 Antica winemaker Nate Weis sagely assigned John to handle (literally) Villa Ragazzi, as our lot was too small for Antica's equipment.
 Here John is operating Antica's ancient, people-powered basket press: shovel grapes in, screw down press plate until the wine runs free*, shovel pomace out, repeat until done.
-The residual pomace in the stainless steel bin was discarded because -- so far -- we're not into making grappa.
+The residual pomace in the stainless steel bin was discarded because - so far - we're not into making grappa.

 Result: about 4 barrels of wine.
 This artisanal approach to winemaking gives excellent results.
 The 2009 Sangiovese shows the variety's classic spicy, red fruit characters and clean, bright finish, with a hint of French oak and the deep color typical of the Rodeno clone.